paulsuh/pytest-scenario-files/README.md

 difficult to keep track of which fixture corresponds to which value if you have many of them, and also which group of values corresponds to which test id.
-The file structure uses a dict to keep the test id and the data values together.
+The file structure uses a dict to keep the test id and the data values together for human readability.

 ## Features

 - Loads data for tests from files
-- Multiple data sets may be in one file
+- Multiple test data sets may be in one file
 - There may be multiple data files for each test
-- Data files may load fixtures from other files
+- Data files may load data from fixtures in other files

 ## Requirements

 - Tested with `pytest` version 7.4.x
 - Tested with CPython 3.8 - 3.12 and PyPy 3.9
+- deepmerge

 ## Installation